pack98/pack98.github.io/index.md

 Den meetings are held every Monday & Tuesday, except for the third Monday & Tuesday of the month when we hold our Pack Meeting.

+Pack Committee meetings are every third Thursday of the month at 8:15 pm.

 We follow the Searcy Public Schools inclement weather policy.
 If Searcy Public Schools are closed during the day, we will not meet that evening.

 ### Where do you meet?